SDGforskning/sdg-strings/SDG02_query_action_WoS.md

             (
-              ("soil structure" OR "soil fertility" OR "soil health" OR ("quality" NEAR/5 ("soil" OR "land" OR "farmland")) OR "biodiversity" OR "species diversity" OR "ecosystem$" OR "pollinator$" )
+              ("soil structure" OR "soil fertility" OR "soil health" OR ("quality" NEAR/5 ("soil" OR "land" OR "farmland")) OR "biodiversity" OR "agrobiodiversity" OR "species diversity" OR "ecosystem$" OR "pollinator$" )
               NEAR/5
                 ("improv*" OR "restor*" OR "enhanc*" OR "strengthen*"